Book Cover Design Checklist (18 Things to Know Before Ordering a Book Cover Design)

 It helps to provide a synopsis of your book (10-15 pages is the most usually, other than for designers working with big publishers and long deadlines where they do read full books).
 This lets us understand the book better and get ideas for cover.
 If there is no synopsis, then be ready to write down some main scenes, locations, character descriptions, symbols used so that designer can get that context at least.

 16. Terms and Conditions of working with particular Designer

 I’d recommend you ask questions to figure out payment details, how many revisions are allowed, the refund policy and copyright matters with your designer.
 Discuss these things before you hire anyone.
 Both sides should be clear on what to expect and how things will work.

-17. Source of stock images and the terms for their use
+17. Source of stock images and the terms of their use

 18. Ideas for cover

-last but not least, if you have ideas for your cover than provide them to designer.
+Last but not least, if you have ideas for your cover than provide them to the designer.
 Discuss them and see if they can work (some might, some might not).
 If there’s something you definitely don’t want, mention that too (perhaps you don’t care for too clichéd a cover?)